 - school supplies like notebooks and the like

 - computers and computer software

 - book bags and backpacks

 When are the tax free weekends?
 Well, they happen all year long.
-But most of them occur in the summer months.
+But most of them occur in the summer months of July and August.

 Here is something to important to remember about a tax free weekend.
 Even though a state sales tax holiday is timed for back to school, you do not have to be a parent with children to benefit.
 Anyone shopping on a tax free weekend can reap the rewards of a sales tax holiday.
 Just keep your spending within the rules and the approved categories!

-Here is an alphabetical listing of the 13 states with tax free weekend shopping this August.
+Here is an alphabetical listing of the more than dozen states with tax free weekend shopping this summer.
 I’ve included the dates of the individual sales tax holidays, the categories the state has included for tax free shopping and links to online retailers in those categories.
 This allows you to shop from the comfort of home and save on sales tax for your back to school shopping.